 The Plan area is located in the western portion of the County, as shown on Map 1, and consists of 28,924 ha.
 The Plan area is bound by Sundance Road, Wabamun Lake and Wabamun Indian Reserve (Paul Band First Nation) No. 133A to the north, the North Saskatchewan River to the south and southeast.
 The most eastern and western portions of the Plan area are bounded by Range Road 32 and Range Road 61, respectively.
-The Plan area includes the Hamlet of Keephills and TransAlta's Highvale Mine (Pit 03 - Pit 09).
+The Plan area includes the Hamlet of Keephills and TransAlta's Highvale Mine Permit Area (Pit 03 - Pit 09).
+The Mine Permit Area includes two distinct lands that are either A. Mine Disturbed Lands or B. Undisturbed Lands which extend to the Mine Permit boundary.
+These lands are identified in Map 2.